Cypher1305/Atos-Digital-Academy/README.md

 - **Community Interaction:** Integrated forums, Q&A sections, and private messaging features.
 - **Project Showcase:** Allow users to submit projects, get peer reviews, and showcase their work.
 - **Gamification:** Earn badges, points, and view leaderboards to encourage active participation.
+- **Career outcomes:** ensure continuous monitoring of the learner’s progress — from registration, certificate achievement, to successful career placement.

 ## Tech Stack